fsbondtec/kicad-mcp/docs/drc_guide.md

 | Drill Size | Holes are too small | Increase drill diameter, check manufacturing capabilities |
 | Silkscreen | Silkscreen conflicts with pads | Adjust silkscreen position, resize text |
 | Courtyard | Component courtyards overlap | Adjust component placement, reduce footprint sizes |

-### Progress Tracking

-The DRC history feature tracks your progress over time, helping you:

-- Identify if you're making progress (reducing violations)
-- Spot when new violations are introduced
-- Focus on resolving the most common issues
-- Document your design improvements

-## Advanced Usage

-### Custom Design Rules

-If your project has specific requirements, you can use the "Custom Design Rules" prompt template to get help creating specialized rules for:

-- High-voltage circuits
-- High-current paths
-- RF design constraints
-- Specialized manufacturing requirements

 ### Integrating with KiCad